ivangospodinow/grid/README.md

 Easy to use event driven grid (table)

 ## Strong points and Goals
-- Easy to extend and add new functionality.
+- Easy to extend, plug in and add new functionality.
 - Fast, use only the code you need for each case.
 - Support wide range of existing code base. (work in progress)
 - More is less.
 More functionality less code.